EleutherAI/gpt-neox/configs/README.md

 ## Example Configuration (GPT3 Small):

 Below is an example configuration `.yaml` to train a ~160M parameter GPT model.
 This readme will go through each section in the configuration and the options available.

+For a detailed list of all the arguments available for neox, see [neox_arguments.md](neox_arguments.md)
 ```yaml
 # GPT-3 pretraining setup
 {